enciphers-team/ThreadsApp/README.md

 4. Start Server and Client with PM2.

-In the server directory(i.e root of repository), start the Node.js server with PM2:
+In the directory ThreadsApp(i.e root of repository), start the Node.js server with PM2:

 ```
 pm2 start server.js 4000 --name 'ThreadsAppServer'